 These techniques will help you in finding the pain points of your target audience person.

 Now you know what are their pain points, here is the time to find out what are their goals, what they want to achieve in life?
 Goals are positive things that inspire them and that they want to achieve in life, there may be a lot of goals but you need to find something relevant to your information.

-These goals might be directly related to the solutions you can provide, but they don’t have to be.
-This is more about getting to know your customers than it is trying to match customers exactly to the features or benefits of your product.
+These goals should be directly or indirectly related to the solutions you can provide, This is just about getting to know your customers and audience than trying to match customers exactly to the features or benefits of your product.

 Step4- Understand How Can You Help Them

 Till now you understand your audience’s pain points and goals it’s time to find how can you help them with their pain points and goals.
 You know what are their wants and what are they suffering, Remember sometimes some small research and data of information related to your ideal audience can make you understand your audience in a better way.